CartoDB/turbo-carto/README.md

 }
 ```

-You can override the mapping if you know your data requires an more strict filter (see [examples/readme/example-5.css](./examples/readme/example-5.css)):
+You can override the mapping if you know your data requires an more strict filter:

 ```css
 #selector {